 Hopefully, this guide offers a good primer on the topic, whether you need to learn more about your marketing leads, hire better candidates, or ensure you only allow the right users on your website to reduce fraud rates today.

-In theory, no. A good data enrichment solution should only aggregate information for public databases, or have the rights to the data.
-The GDPR, for instance, is very clear about allowing data enrichment, especially in the context of fraud prevention.
+In theory, no. A good data enrichment solution should only aggregate information from public databases or have the rights to the data.
+The General Data Protection Regulation (GDPR), for instance, is very clear about allowing data enrichment, especially in the context of fraud prevention.

-Data enrichment is an added expense for companies, but one with a proven track record of delivering results.
-This is true in the context of accelerating marketing prospecting, or speeding up manual reviews for improved security.
+Data enrichment is an added expense for companies, but it is a solution with a proven track record of delivering results.
+This is true in the context of accelerating marketing prospecting and speeding up manual reviews for improved security.

 Data enrichment tools are applications designed to merge data from an existing database with third-party data.
-This allows companies to gain deeper insights into their records, for a variety of use cases such as targeted marketing, lead scoring, data compliance, or fraud prevention.
+This allows companies to gain deeper insights into their records, for a variety of use cases, such as targeted marketing, lead scoring, data compliance, and fraud prevention.

 Showing all with `` tag